Cadmans Cottage: Phase V – The Historic Site, 1970–present

-Cadmans today - discussion
+Modern history

 It is clear from the foregoing sequence and the historical background that Cadmans and its curtilage have undergone many changes concurrent with the evolving cityscape and quay.
 The 1972 work removed much of the evidence of these changes and although at the time this was deemed to be acceptable intervention today the approach to the conservation of the building would be somewhat different.
 Philip Cox, Storey and Partners attempted to restore the building to the phase which is now considered to be the most significant in historical and architectural terms; that of the original 1816 Georgian building with its late Georgian extension to the south.

 In terms of the survival of the building's fabric it is also clear that the masonry, including the sandstone plinth (currently partly obscured by deposit), is the only major element surviving from this significant period.
 Some of the features of the site, including the steps to the cottage at the north-eastern end, and the archaeological deposits under the sandstone flagging and in the southern room also date to this significant phase.

 The proportions and relationships of the doors and windows of the 1816 stage of the building were returned to their original Georgian symmetry during the 1972 work.
 Likewise the two symmetrically located chimneys were rebuilt, but at a much larger scale than originally.
 The form of the roof with its boxed gable ends, the shingles on the roof of the extension and the glazing of its arched openings have no historical precedent.

 Heritage listing

 Cadman's Cottage Historic Site is a place with social and historical significance at the national level and architectural and archaeological significance at the state level.
 It is one of the most important Historic Sites managed by the National Parks and Wildlife Service.

-Cadman's Cottage Historic Site has significance at a national because:
+Cadman's Cottage Historic Site has significance at a national level because: